craig-br/instruqt-tracks/instruqt-tracks/getting-started-edge-lab/04-config-firewall/assignment.md

 </a>

-☑️ Final task - Login into the Dublin Monitoring dashboards
+☑️ Final task - Login into the Dublin monitoring dashboards
 ===
 * Please log in the monitoring dashboards by clicking into `Dublin mon` tab.